Alok-2002/PythonCloudFlow/README.md

 ## Contributions

 Contributions to this project are highly encouraged.
-If you encounter issues, have suggestions, or want to add new features, please open an issue or submit a pull request.
+If you encounter issues, have suggestions, or want to add new features, (please open an issue)[https://github.com/Alok-2002/PythonCloudFlow/issues/new] or submit a pull request.

+## Copyright
+This project is the original work of [Alok Sharma](https://github.com/Alok-2002) If you use or modify this project, you are required to give proper credit by providing a link to the original repository.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.